 Do You Love English Country Houses?

-So, if you are curious about visiting this classic English Country House and finding out about its most famous resident, Princess Mary (The Yorkshire Princess), read on.
-In this post, I’ll share exactly how to visit Harewood House and what to see.
+So, if you are curious about this classic English Country House and want to find out about its most famous resident, -The Yorkshire Princess – read on.
+In this post, I’ll share exactly what to see when visiting Harewood House.

 Harewood House is idyllically located on a sloping site in the beautiful Yorkshire Dales; however, the steep slopes in some places can be challenging for some visitors.